The spirit of the Lord shall rest on him,

 Prayer of Illumination: Holy Spirit, you are very much welcome here.
 Flood this place and fill this very atmosphere.
 O God, let us be so aware of your presence so that we may truly be overwhelmed with the glory of your goodness.
 We pray, O Lord that you would take barriers and boundaries we’ve created in our own hearts and brought into this place and break them down.
 Lord, break them down so that we may be able to see you with open eyes, listen with open ears, and learn with open hearts so that we may be built up through the power of your Spirit.
 Spirit of the Living God, fall afresh on us as we listen to your holy word.
 Amen.

 It was a great week of worship!
 I was so grateful for my time gathering around the table with them.
 We allowed the Spirit to stretch us, renew us, and rest in us.
-When we engage the Spirit in a real way, the Spirit breaks boundaries.
+When we engage the Spirit in a real way, the Spirit goes about breaking boundaries.
 Throughout the week, we talked about the power of the Holy Spirit:

 And the Spirit does speak to us…through the wind, through light, through butterflies.
 We must simply pay attention.
 When we do those things, the Spirit moves in us and uses us for the purpose of God’s will, and God’s reign, God’s realm is realized on Earth.
 Isaiah speaks of the Spirit that offers us hope and reconciliation.